ArdhitoN/TryingToUnderstand/Intelligence/RL.md

 d.
 Trust Regions
 -> The steps taken should be based on our samples.
--> TRPO & PPO uses KL Distance for this.
+-> TRPO & PPO use KL Distance for this.

 Recap: Deep RL training dynamics poorly understood:
 - Steps are often uncorrelated